Report: DHS to readmit illegal immigrants ousted under Trump

 Homeland Security will allow some illegal immigrants ousted under the Trump administration to reenter the U.S and renew their cases, according to a news report Tuesday.

-CBS News said the policy will apply to people who’d showed up at the border, made asylum claims then got funneled into the so-called “Remain in Mexico” program and pushed back across the boundary to wait for their immigration hearings, then failed to show for those hearings.
+CBS News said the policy will apply to people who had showed up at the border, made asylum claims that got funneled into the so-called “Remain in Mexico” program, were pushed back across the boundary to wait for their immigration hearings, but then failed to show for those hearings.

 They will now be allowed to come into the U.S. and begin their claims again.